Model-robust standardization in stepped wedge cluster randomized trials: Example code for the MRStdLCRT R package

-We demonstrate how to use the \texttt{MRStdSW\_fit} function in the \texttt{MRStdCRT} package to compute model‐robust standardized estimators for four treatment effects in stepped-wedge cluster-randomized trials, including \texttt{h-iATE}, \texttt{v-cATE}, \texttt{h-cATE}, and \texttt{v-iATE}.
-These estimates are reported on a user‐selected scale (risk difference, relative risk, or odds ratio) along with jackknife variance estimation.
+We demonstrate the use of the \texttt{mrstdlcrt\_fit} function in the \texttt{MRStdLCRT} package to compute model-robust standardized estimators of four treatment effects in stepped-wedge cluster-randomized trials, namely \texttt{h-iATE}, \texttt{h-cATE}, \texttt{v-iATE}, and \texttt{v-cATE}.
+The function reports both unadjusted and augmented (covariate-adjusted) estimators on a user-selected scale (risk difference, log relative risk, or log odds ratio), and quantifies uncertainty via a delete-one-cluster jackknife variance estimator.
+The accompanying \texttt{summary} method additionally reports key design diagnostics (e.g., the mixed periods used for aggregation and stepped-wedge edge patterns) and, by default, a global linear-contrast F-test assessing discrepancies among the four estimands.

 The function has the following declaration: